rcardin/rcardin.github.io/_drafts/a-cameo-that-is-worth-an-oscar.markdown

 Even more annoying!

+### The Extra pattern
+The problem here is that we are attempting to take the result of the off-thread operations of retrieving data from multiple sources and return it to whomever sent the original request to the `StoreFinder`.
+But, the actor will likely have move on to handling additional messages in its mailbox by the time the above futures complete.

+The trick here is capturing the execution context of a request in a dedicated inner actor.
+Let's see how our code will become.

+{% highlight scala %}
+case Query(key, u) => {
+  // Capturing the original sender val originalSender = sender
+  // Handling the execution in a dedicated actor context.actorOf(Props(new Actor() {

+    // The list of responses from Storekeepers var responses: List[Option[(Array[Byte], Long)]] = Nil

+    def receive = {
+      case Item(key, opt, u) =>
+        responses = opt :: responses
+        if (responses.length == partitions) {
+          // Some code that creates the QueryAck message originalSender !
+QueryAck(key, item, u)
+          context.stop(self)
+        }
+    }
+  }))
+}
+{% endhighlight %}

+Much better.
+We have captured the context for a single request to `StoreFinder` as the context of a dedicated actor.
+The original sender of `StoreFinder` actor was captured by the constant `originalSender` and shared with the anonymous actors using a _closure_.

+It's easy, isn't it?
+This simple trick is know as the _Extra pattern_.
+However, we are searching for a _Cameo_ for our movie.

+### Presenting the final Cameo pattern
+TODO

 ## References
 - [Chapter 2: Patterns of Actor Usage, The Cameo Pattern.
 Effective Akka, Patterns and Best Practices,	Jamie Allen, August 2013, O'Reilly Media](http://shop.oreilly.com/product/0636920028789.do)
+- [Re: [akka-user] akka.pattern.ask on a BroadcastRouter](https://groups.google.com/forum/#!topic/akka-user/-3Se23E4lEM)